lk101101/Vocabulary-Word-Finder/README.md

 # Python-Vocabulary-Word-Finder

 When I'm writing, I sometimes forget the exact word I need at that moment.
 I might remember the word, but not the meaning, or vice versa.
 To find the word, I would search through my Google Doc of 800+ vocab words, which is time-consuming and inefficient.
 I realized that I could code a more practical way to sort through my vocab words.
+This code requires Python 2.7 and a CSV file with at least 3 columns.

 ## 1. Users can search for vocabulary words in a CSV file by choosing 's'.